 Letshuoer Mystic 8 and AFUL Dawn-X use 8BA and 1DD+8BA+4EST+1BC driver setups respectively.
 Letshuoer Mystic 8 costs $1,000 while AFUL Dawn-X costs $1,299.
 AFUL Dawn-X is $299 more expensive.
-AFUL Dawn-X holds a slight 0.1-point edge in reviewer scores (8.4 vs 8.5).
-AFUL Dawn-X has significantly better bass with a 1.7-point edge, AFUL Dawn-X has better mids with a 0.6-point edge, AFUL Dawn-X has better treble with a 0.7-point edge, AFUL Dawn-X has significantly better dynamics with a 1-point edge and AFUL Dawn-X has better details with a 0.5-point edge.
+AFUL Dawn-X holds a slight 0.4-point edge in reviewer scores (8.3 vs 8.7).
+AFUL Dawn-X has significantly better bass with a 2.1-point edge, AFUL Dawn-X has better mids with a 0.8-point edge, AFUL Dawn-X has better treble with a 0.9-point edge, AFUL Dawn-X has significantly better dynamics with a 1.3-point edge, AFUL Dawn-X has better soundstage with a 0.7-point edge, AFUL Dawn-X has significantly better details with a 1-point edge and AFUL Dawn-X has better imaging with a 0.8-point edge.

 Insights